kmhsonnenkind/ease_jupyter_kernels/README.md

 As the [jeromq](https://github.com/zeromq/jeromq) library for the ZeroMQ protocol is not available in Orbit, the unmodified binaries of version 0.3.5 have been copied to *org.eclipse.ease.jupyter.kernel/lib*.

+## GSOC:

+All commits up to the deadline by me, Martin Kloesch (kmhsonnenkind).